Summer 2016 Dates Available

 Wanting to play soccer in college?
 Looking for that opportunity to be trained and evaluated by college coaches?
-Think about one of our College ID camps (listed below) this summer.
-They are staffed by college coaches from every level - NCAA Div.
+Think about our Winter College ID camp.
+It will be staffed by college coaches from every level - NCAA Div.
 I, Div.
 II, Div.
-III, NAIA.
+III, NAIA, NJCAA.

-Click Here for a full list of our 2015 camp dates and locations
+A full list of our 2016 camp dates and locations will be posted soon!

 The Most Advanced, Challenging & Competitive Soccer Training in The Southeast